b13/b_scrollTo/README.md

 	//OR
 	$(element).scrollTo(null, 300);

-### Reacting calling a function after the scrolling has finished.
+### Calling a function after the scrolling has finished.

 	$.scrollToPixel(400).done(function(){
 		//Do something . . .